-The European panel is established by the EHD Programme and consists of seven members: two representatives appointed by the Council of Europe; two representatives appointed by the European Commission; one representative appointed by Europa Nostra; one representative appointed by European Heritage Label Secretariat and one representative appointed by the EHD National Coordinators.
+The European panel ('Evaluation Committee') is established by the EHD Programme and consists of four members: one coordinator appointed by the Council of Europe; one representative appointed by the European Heritage Label Secretariat of the European Commission; one representative appointed by Europa Nostra and one representative appointed by the EHD National Coordinators.

-August 2019: Notification of selection
+July 2020: Notification of selection

-Selected Stories that have been nominated to receive a grant will be notified by 21 August 2019.
+Selected Stories that have been nominated to receive a grant will be notified by 1 July 2020.

-All grant-selected projects will be published in the EHD newsletter as well as on the EHDs portal and through EHD social media channels.
+All grant-selected projects will be published in the EHD newsletter as well as on the EHD portal and through EHD social media channels.

-September 2019: Start of the project activities
+July 2020: Start of the project activities

-All project actions proposed in the submitted application must start before the end of 2019.
-Costs incurred under such actions are eligible for the grant justification as of 1 September 2019.
-The grant recipients are required to keep all original invoices and amount will be returned justifications for the amount spent within the grant.
+All project actions proposed in the submitted application must start before the end of 2020.
+Costs incurred under such actions are eligible for the grant justification as of 15

+July 2020.
+The grant recipients are required to keep all original invoices and justifications for the amount spent within the grant.
 Any unspent amount will be returned to the EHD Programme budget at the end of the implementation period.

-October 2019: Award Ceremony for the grant recipients
+September 2020: Award Ceremony for the grant recipients

-In October 2019 the selected projects will receive a certificate of the grant and a commemorative trophy at a special Award Ceremony.
+In September 2020, the selected projects will receive a certificate of the grant and a commemorative trophy at a special Award Ceremony in Strasbourg.
+The travel and subsistence expenses of one representative per grantee will be covered by the European Heritage Days programme.

-January 2020: Monitoring stage
+September 2020 - January 2021: Monitoring stage